kemitchell/blockchain-commons-patron-agreement/terms.md

 # General Contract Terms

-## Law
+## Governing Law

-The law of the state of the address _Company_ provides with its signature governs all rights and duties under this agreement.
+Wyoming law will govern all rights and duties under this agreement.

 ## Disputes